DigitalWaters-fi/.github/profile/README.md

   * And more!

 2. **Explore our repositories**
-  Visit the [organization page](https://github.com/DigitalWater-fi) to discover ongoing projects.
+  Visit our [public repositories](https://github.com/orgs/DigitalWaters-fi/repositories) to discover ongoing projects.

 3. **Join the discussion**
   Participate in our [GitHub Discussions](https://github.com/orgs/DigitalWaters-fi/discussions).